-The required coursework, normally taken in the first year of graduate study focuses on theories and methods of research that characterize sociology.
-The required coursework includes a two-semester sequence on theory (Classic Sociological Theory (SOC 2040), Contemporary Sociological Theory (SOC 2050)), a course on the logic of inquiry (Fields and Methods of Sociological Research (SOC 2430)), a qualitative methods course (Qualitative Methods and Field Work (SOC 2210)), and a two-semester sequence covering basic applied statistics (Multivariate Analysis (SOC 2010), Advanced Regression Models (SOC 2020)).
+The required coursework, normally taken in the first year of graduate study, focuses on theories and methods of research that characterize sociology.
+The required coursework includes a two-semester sequence on theory (SOC 2040: Classical Sociological Theory; SOC 2050: Contemporary Sociology), a course on the logic of inquiry (SOC 2430: Fields and Methods of Social Research), a qualitative methods course (SOC 2210: Qualitative Methods), and a two-semester sequence covering basic applied statistics (SOC 2010: Multivariate Statistical Methods I; SOC 2020: Multivariate Statistical Methods II).

 In addition to the required courses, students take advanced courses in theory, research methods (e.g., survey methods, qualitative methods, advanced statistics), and areas of substantive specialization.
 The goal of these courses is to master foundational knowledge in two or more areas of specialization within sociology, and to acquire the empirical research skills to complete the dissertation.
 The additional coursework is normally selected from graduate courses numbered over 2000.
 Selected courses should include seminars covering the department’s preliminary exam areas, other advanced courses in sociology and other advanced courses in appropriate departments.
 Additionally, 1870-level seminars and courses between 1000 and 1860 may be taken if appropriate.